zefea/qLearning/README.md

 ## Implementation of Q-learning algorithm

-The aim is to train the mouse as to be able to find the cheese with the best/closest path possible.
+- The aim is to train the mouse as to be able to find the cheese with the best/closest path possible.

-Comparision of a random selection and softmax selection can be seen from the pull-request report.
+- Comparision of a random selection and softmax selection can be seen from the pull-request report.
+Also the same results is avaiable in output files seperately.

-There is also a c version of the program without plots.
+- There is also a .c version of the program without plots.
     - Mouse and Cheese